Sign up to our newsletter

 Establish a complaints system |

-Amendments to the BSA 2022 have removed the clause which would have required the Accountable Person to appoint a Building Safety manager to support in the planning, managing, and monitoring of the various tasks necessary to ensure that Accountable Persons’ duties are complied with.
-Whilst the prescribed role has been removed, the Accountable Person’s responsibilities for complying with the overall requirements of the BSA 2022 are unchanged, and they will have to put in place appropriate arrangements to ensure they meet these.
-The Accountable Person will therefore have the flexibility to determine what staffing structures, skills, and competencies are appropriate for their risks and ensure people are trained to carry out the function.
+Amendments to the BSA 2022 have removed the clause which would have required the Accountable Person to appoint a Building Safety manager to support in the planning, managing, and monitoring of the various tasks necessary to ensure that Principal Accountable Persons’ duties are complied with.
+Whilst the prescribed role has been removed, the Principal Accountable Person’s responsibilities for complying with the overall requirements of the BSA 2022 are unchanged, and they will have to put in place appropriate arrangements to ensure they meet these.
+This should include determining what staffing structures, skills, and competencies are appropriate and ensuring people are trained to carry out required functions.

 “Accountable Persons are landlords, freeholders who are in charge of repairing the building.”